Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 How to choose the right neighborhood before you sign

-Start with your commute.
-Boston is compact, but a short distance can still become a frustrating daily trip if it requires a transfer, a long walk to the station, or a route that does not match your work schedule.
-Use the MBTA schedules and trip tools to check the actual line you would use, not just the neighborhood name.
+Begin with your commute.
+Boston is small, but a short distance can also be a frustrating daily trip if it involves a transfer, a long walk to the station, or a route that does not fit your work schedule.
+Check the MBTA schedules and trip tools for the actual line you would use, not just the neighborhood name.

-Then look at the building.
-A Back Bay apartment in an older brownstone is not the same move as a Seaport apartment with a loading dock.
-A South Boston side street is not the same as a larger managed building near Broadway.
-Many moving problems start because the apartment looks good online, but nobody checks stairs, elevator rules, parking, or truck access early enough.
+Then examine the building.
+Moving to a Back Bay apartment in an older brownstone is not like moving to a Seaport apartment with a loading dock.
+A side street in South Boston is not the same as a larger managed building near Broadway.
+Many moving problems start when the apartment looks good online, but nobody checks stairs, elevator rules, parking or truck access soon enough.

 Best if you want social life

-South Boston, Fenway-Kenmore, Allston, Seaport, and parts of Somerville are usually stronger if you want restaurants, bars, gyms, and a younger renter crowd close by.
+Generally, South Boston, Fenway-Kenmore, Allston, Seaport, and parts of Somerville are better if you want restaurants, bars, gyms, and a younger renter crowd nearby.

 Best if you want a calmer setup